-- a) The minimum dimensions of any required parking space shall be 2.5×5.5 metres. - The minimum internal dimensions of an enclosed garage shall be 3.0 x 6.0 metres. - Transitional grades shall comply with AS2890.1 (as amended) Parking Facilities Off-Street Car Parking. - d) Driveways shall meet the following criteria: - constructed to a standard that allows for all weather access; - ii) designed and located to follow contours to avoid excessive site works, erosion and sedimentation run off; - iii) have a minimum width of 2.5 metres and a maximum width of 5.0 metres; - iv) allow for entry to and exit from the property in a forward direction; - v) located to minimise the impact on vegetation and the removal of mature trees; and - vi) one (1) driveway access is permitted per property, in addition to any access required by the NSW Rural Fire Service, where relevant. - e) Driveways shall be located a minimum distance of (six) 6 metres from the tangent point of any unsignalised intersection (refer to Figure 4.3.2.2).
+- The minimum dimensions of any required parking space shall be 2.5 x 5.5 metres. - b) The minimum internal dimensions of an enclosed garage shall be 3.0 x 6.0 metres. - c) Transitional grades shall comply with AS2890.1 (as amended) Parking Facilities - Off-Street Car Parking. - d) Driveways shall meet the following criteria: - i) constructed to a standard that allows for all weather access; - ii) designed and located to follow contours to avoid excessive site works, erosion and sedimentation run off; - iii) have a minimum width of 2.5 metres and a maximum width of 5.0 metres; - iv) allow for entry to and exit from the property in a forward direction; - v) located to minimise the impact on vegetation and the removal of mature trees; and - vi) one (1) driveway access is permitted per property, in addition to any access required by the NSW Rural Fire Service, where relevant. - e) Driveways shall be located a minimum distance of (six) 6 metres from the tangent point of any unsignalised f) Driveways shall be designed and constructed so that they do not divert stormwater from the adjoining road onto the property.